 This website is devoted to stormwater management, water quality, floodplain management, and local water quality issues and information.
 The website continues to inform citizens about current issues within the Roanoke Valley region, and it provides phone, e-mail, and website contact information for the County's stormwater staff in the event that citizens require additional information.
+There is also a reporting feature for Illicit Discharges, as found in this page <http://roanokecountyva.gov/index.aspx?NID=306>.

-For this reporting year, there were a total of 4,077 visits, with 5,748 page views to the stormwater website between July 1, 2015 and June 30, 2016.
-The number of visitors to each webpage for this third year of the reissued permit is shown below and is also on the attached compact disk (CD) under the folder titled BMP 1-6.
+For this reporting year, there were a total of 3,511 visits, with 4,948 page views to the stormwater website between July 1, 2016 and June 30, 2017.
+The number of visitors to each webpage for this fourth year of the reissued permit is shown below and is also on the attached compact disk (CD) under the folder titled BMP 1-6.